A Unique Musical Look at Saga Iceland

 The sailed still further.
 Three days later snowpeaked mountains and glaciers appeared from the waves.
 Bjarni was still not convinced and turned the ship starboard and eastward, this time fighting foul weather and waters for four days.

-The fourth coastline came in sight and Bjarni told his men that they were probably at last in Greenland and he was right.
+The fourth coastline came in sight and Bjarni told his men that they were probably at last in Greenland.
+He was right this time.

 Bjarni's stories were popular and he had to endure sarcastic critics who ridiculed him for being "incurious", as it is written in The Saga of the Greenlanders.